Skip to content

 Download free playbook

-2. Statutory causes of action:
+2. Statutory cause of action:

 Certain actions are dependent on regulations or statutory laws such as warranty claims.
 These causes of action emerge in regard to sales of goods.
 For instance, there is cause of action for breach of express warranty (which is incorporated under § 2-313 of the Uniform Commercial Code) if the seller makes a false representation of material fact and the plaintiff suffers a loss due to the reliance on it.